docknetwork/crypto-wasm-ts/README.md

 Proving knowledge of 1 BBS signature over the attributes and only disclosing some attributes.
 Say there are 5 attributes in the
 credential: SSN, first name, last name, email and city, and they are present in the attribute list in that order.
-The prover wants to reveal his last name and city, but not any other attributes while proving that he possesses such a credential signed by the issuer.
+The prover wants to reveal his last name and city, but not any other attribute while proving that he possesses such a credential signed by the issuer.

 ```ts
 // The attributes, [SSN, first name, last name, email, city]